 Most of the School's operations are funded in the General Fund.
 The majority of the General Fund revenues are distributed to the School by the District through the Florida Education Finance Program (FEFP), which uses formulas to distribute state funds and an amount of local property taxes (i.e., required local effort) established each year by the Florida Legislature.

-At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$50,575.
-The fund balance unassigned and available for spending at the School's discretion is a deficit of (\$37,678).
-These funds will be available for the School's future ongoing operations.
+At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$55,216.
+The fund balance unassigned was a deficit of (\$672).

 Capital Assets